mickfuzz/phd4/_posts/2021-07-02-3M-framework.md

 My study began with Home Educators both parents and children asking us to help them to make the most of the kids interest in MineCraft and similar creative computer games.
 How could skills like coding and other skills be learned while young people were making something that appealed to them? -->

 <!-- Include only if relevant to inclusion -->
-#### CULTURAL - Games as a vehicle for exploring a comlex cultural worlds

-- Games for change - systemic
-- a good vehicle for need for cultural exploration - race, sex, social issues - already talked about systems in less cultural ways
-- Games a vehicle for other subjects - like other media projects too (in personal learning?)

 #### Authentic projects creating real results